electricitymaps/electricitymaps-contrib/README.md

 Want to help?
 Join us on slack at [http://slack.tmrow.co](http://slack.tmrow.co).

 ### Adding a new country
 It is very simple to add a new country.
 The Electricity Map backend runs a list of so-called *parsers* every 5min.
-Those parsers are responsible to fetch the generation mix for a given country (check out the existing list in the [parsers](https://github.com/corradio/electricitymap/tree/master/parsers) directory).
+Those parsers are responsible to fetch the generation mix for a given country (check out the existing list in the [parsers](https://github.com/corradio/electricitymap/tree/master/parsers) directory, or look at the [work in progress](https://github.com/tmrowco/electricitymap/issues?q=is%3Aissue+is%3Aopen+label%3Aparser)).

 A parser is a python script that is expected to return the following datastructure: